trinith/LegacyTradeHelper/README.md

 # Usage
 Enter the command `/LegacyTradeHelper help` for in-game usage.

+**IMPORTANT NOTE:** Sometimes the trade will go through but the trade window won't open.
+This can happen when you trade normally as well.
+If this does happen, just type `/reloadui` and try again :)

 # Quick Start Guide
 1. Target the player you wish to open trade with.
 2. Enter the chat command, `/LegacyTradeHelper start`